 Winter is often the most damaging time for your asphalt, especially if you live in a place where it freezes.
-You can keep your parking lot, easement, driveway, or other asphalt in tip-top shape without paying a contractor thousands of dollars by performing your own emergency winter asphalt repair.
+You can keep your parking lot, easement, driveway or other asphalt in tip-top shape without paying a contractor thousands of dollars by performing the best cold patch asphalt repair by yourself.

 It’s easier than you think!